we are ava and the bee

 While there are many ways that communication with your virtual assistant can de-rail, there are a few common ones that you can easily avoid.

 3. Sending multiple emails on the same topic.
-One of the most frustrating communications we often see is when clients send several emails all at once, instead of bundling these items into one email.
+One of the most frustrating communications they often see is when clients send several emails all at once, instead of bundling these items into one email.
 We will sometimes get 3 emails in a row, all relating to one topic.
-This can make it hard for us to track information and is much more time consuming to get the items we need.
+This can make it hard for them to track information and is much more time-consuming to get the items we need.
 Keep email communication concise, and try to not send multiple emails on a similar topic.
 Instead, bunch everything into one email.

 4. Assigning a task, then do it yourself.
 This is a big one.
-If you are assigning us a task, do not go in and do it yourself.
-This not only wastes our time (and your money!) but it can mess up a system we may have in place.
-For example, if we assign 10 Instagram posts, but you go in and add more, delete them, or edit everything, it will mess up our system.
+If you are assigning them a task, do not go in and do it yourself.
+This not only wastes our time (and your money!) but it can mess up a system they may have in place.
+For example, if they are assigned 10 Instagram posts, but you go in and add more, delete them, or edit everything, it will mess up their system.
 Plus, you will not see the results you want.
 If you are hiring an Instagram expert, that means that you need to let them run things.
-Remember that YOU decided to outsource, so let us do the work!
+Remember that YOU decided to outsource, so let them do the work!

 5. Being rude and demeaning.
-Unfortunately, as a virtual assistant, we can encounter some rude clients.
-While we are not in your office, that does not give you the right to make rude comments.
-We appreciate all feedback in our work, but please be courteous when giving feedback.
-As a contracted worker, I have the right to terminate a contract with a mean or unprofessional client.
+Unfortunately, as a former virtual assistant, I have encountered some rude clients.
+We appreciate all feedback on our work, but please be courteous when giving feedback.
+As contracted workers, they have the right to terminate a contract with a mean or unprofessional client.

 All the tips, tricks, and expert insights for